-- 1. Bureau of Compliance: Investigates employers to determine civil compliance along with other responsibilities. - 2.
-Bureau of Data Quality and Collection: Collect and analyze data and reporting of medical data provided under WC; also establish and implement rules, requirements, and processes for electronic reporting of first report of injury, along with subsequent reports as well as other duties. - 3.
-Bureau of Employee Assistance and Ombudsman Office: Assist, educate and inform system participants, investigate disputes and facilitate resolutions.
-Reviews claims if injured workers benefits are denied or stopped; advises workers and provides reemployment services. - 4.
-Bureau of Financial Accountability: Accountable for WC assessment rate calculations, assessments collection unit, financial accountability section, among other tasks. - 5.
-Bureau of Monitoring and Audit: Regulate individual self-insurers to ensure financial resources are available to pay employee's claims; monitor and audit carrier performance, benefit payment accuracy, assess penalties for late reporting benefit payments or medical payments; provide technical assistance to customers through telephone contacts, training, and audit workshops.
+- Bureau of Compliance investigates employers to determine civil compliance along with other responsibilities. - Bureau of Data Quality and Collection collect and analyze data and reporting of medical data provided under WC; also establish and implement rules, requirements, and processes for electronic reporting of first report of injury, along with subsequent reports as well as other duties. - Bureau of Employee Assistance and Ombudsman Office assist, educate and inform system participants, investigate disputes and facilitate resolutions.
+Reviews claims if injured workers benefits are denied or stopped; advises workers and provides re-employment services. - Bureau of Financial Accountability accountable for WC assessment rate calculations, assessments collection unit, financial accountability section, among other tasks.